indiMjc/anteaters-be/notes.md

     -  []              whitelist jwt algo(s), hardocde into `verify()`
     -  []              organize middleware
     -  []              fix ticket replies response when no replies
+    -  []              fix usernames, they will save if one letter case is different

 #### FE: